ducminhnguyen/eurecom_mindstorm_os/README.md

 START and STOP messages should not be acknowledged.

-#### LEAD
+#### NEXT

-LEAD messages should only be used by the current leader in order to transfer leadership to the next robot.
+NEXT messages should only be used by the currently moving robot in order to notify that it reached the destination area.
 They are 5-byte long:
 ```
     0       1       2       3       4
 +-------+-------+-------+-------+-------+